-15. Roles and Responsibilities
+14. Roles and Responsibilities

-This EMPr, once approved by the competent authority (DEADP), should be seen as binding to the Applicant, and any person acting on the Applicant's behalf, including but not limited to agents, employees, associates, contractors and service providers.
+This EMPr, once approved by the competent authority (DEADP), should be seen as binding to the Holder of the EA, and any person acting on their behalf, including but not limited to agents, employees, associates, contractors, and service providers.